RTEMS/rtems-docs/c_user/task_manager.rst

 tasks that own them so it is desirable to minimize the number of task variables.
-One efficient method is to have a single task variable that is a pointer to a dynamically allocated structure containing the task’s private "global" data.
+One efficient method is to have a single task variable that is a pointer to a dynamically allocated structure containing the task's private "global" data.

 A critical point with per-task variables is that each task must separately request that the same global variable is per-task private.

 *WARNING*: Per-Task variables are inherently broken on SMP systems.
-They only work correctly when there is one task executing in the system and that task is the logical owner of the value in the per-task variable’s location.
+They only work correctly when there is one task executing in the system and that task is the logical owner of the value in the per-task variable's location.
 There is no way for a single memory image to contain the correct value for each task executing on each core.
 Consequently, per-task variables are disabled in SMP configurations of RTEMS.